-I’m now onto my second set of alloy Velo Orange mudguards — the latest set having been fitted to my new All-City Mr Pink test bike — and I can’t see myself ever wanting to use anything else.
+I’m now onto my second set of alloy Velo Orange mudguards — the latest set having been fitted to my All-City Mr Pink test bike — and I can’t see myself ever wanting to use anything else.

 The mudguards are supremely well made, with high-quality hardware throughout, and offer a level of coverage that most conventional plastic mudguards can’t match.

 Sure, they take a fair bit of time to set up well, but the joy of having a dry bum/bike/feet is unbeatable in the winter months.

 £50 / $67 / AU and EUR pricing TBC

 Ninja Ice work gloves